Sole Proprietorship

 What is another name for a sole proprietorship?

 Another name for a sole enterprise is “sole trader” or “individual entrepreneurship.”
-These terms emphasise the single-owner nature of this business structure.
+These terms emphasize the single-owner nature of this business structure.

 What’s a good title for a sole proprietor?